 - Botanical medicines help prevent flu.
 Some key herbs to consider include licorice root, marshmallow root, ginseng, elderberry, echinacea, and garlic.
 Your naturopathic doctor or acupuncturist at Heart Spring Health can also help you with herbs to help protect vital organs affected by the virus such as the lungs.

-- Nutritional supplements can help ensure optimal immune system function.
+- Nutritional supplements and IV nutrients can help ensure optimal immune system function.
 These include but are not limited to zinc, vitamin C, and probiotics.

 - Using a humidifier will reduce virus survival (7) and may decrease transmission.